Sydney Law School: Admissions

 For admission into the Combined Law program in 2017, domestic students required an Australian Tertiary Admission Rank (ATAR) or equivalent of 99.5, or an International Baccalaureate (IB) score of 43 points.
 In 2016, the ATAR cut-off was 99.5, with the median ATAR for all students who were accepted for that year being 99.55.

-Admission to the Master of Laws by coursework program requires a Bachelor of Laws or Juris Doctor with a minimum credit average from the University of Sydney, or an equivalent qualification.
+Admission to the Master of Laws by coursework program requires a Bachelor of Laws or Juris Doctor with a Distinction average to be competitive.

 Admission to postgraduate research programs, such as the Doctor of Philosophy in law, generally requires a master's degree or a bachelor's degree with first or second class honours, as well as the acceptance of a satisfactory research proposal and "satisfactory evidence of skills, knowledge and the ability to pursue and complete the proposed program".
 This may be demonstrated by successful completion of sustained research, scholarly publications, and sustained research in a professional capacity.

 Student organisations

 Many student organisations operate in association with the Sydney Law School, to cater to law students.
 The Sydney University Law Society (SULS), formed in 1902, represents all law students at the university.
 The Chinese Law Students Society (CLSS), formed in 2004, provides services with a more international outlook.
 The South East Asian Law Society (SEALS), caters to all students and especially those from South East Asian nations.
 The Korean Law Students Society at the University of Sydney (KLUS), caters to Korean ethnic students, formed in 1997.
-The St. Thomas More Society, caters to Catholic students.
+The St Thomas More Society, caters to Catholic students.
 The Sydney University Evangelical Union (SUEU) Law Faculty, caters to Evangelical/Protestant students.